 For this question, dietary supplement is defined as a product (other than tobacco) that: is intended to supplement the diet; contains one or more dietary ingredients (including vitamins; minerals; herbs or other botanicals; amino acids; and other substances) or their constituents; is intended to be taken by mouth as a pill, capsule, tablet, or liquid; and is labeled on the front panel as being a dietary supplement.
 Fortification is defined as the deliberate addition of one or more essential nutrients to a food, whether or not it is normally contained in the food.
-In addition, outcomes include iron status, zinc status copper status; vitamin D status, anemia; vitamin B12 status, folate status; and fatty acid status.
+In addition, outcomes include iron status, including incidence of iron deficiency and anemia; zinc status; copper status; and vitamin D status.

 This page will be updated with the draft conclusion once it has been developed.
 Draft conclusions are not considered final until they have been deliberated with and decided upon by the full Committee and published in the Committee’s report.